isao/mojito-perftest-app2/README.md

     $ ./node_modules/mojito-shaker/bin/mojito-shake
     $ ./node_modules/mojito/bin/mojito start

-You may run `create.sh` multiple times...
+Note: You may run `create.sh` multiple times...

+At that point, the app is available at `http://localhost:8666/`